shaun-cameron/nba-data-analysis-project/README.md

 - **funs:** holds any functions written by myself that can be sourced

+- **graphics.R:** contains files that run code related to the final visualisations for communication

+- **modelling.R:** contains files that run code related to the regression modelling of the processed data

 - **out:** houses any files produced from original data files, like the ones in the **data/processed** directory

+- **packrat:** holds all the R packages used in the project